mocs524/greybus-spec/source/device_class.rst

 The Greybus HID Protocol uses *descriptors* and *reports* to interact with a HID device.
-A HID Descriptor defines all capabilities of a HID device.
-Before exchanging data with a HID device, the AP Module can configure a HID device based on these capabilities by sending Feature Reports.
+A HID Descriptor defines all capabilities of a HID device.   <GYBS.A.0301.001>Before exchanging data with a HID device, the AP Module can configure a HID device based on these capabilities by sending Feature Reports.</GYBS.A.0301.001>
 Data exchange between the AP Module and a HID device are implemented by sending Input or Output Reports.

 This document focuses on how the HID protocol is implemented over